MP2 is the extension given to the compressed MPEG Layer II audio file. It is also known as MPEG-1 Layer 2 or MPEG2 Audio.

 MP2 can offer near CD-quality audio with a bitrate of 192kbps.

 MP3 offers a better compression efficiency compared to MP2.
-It can reduce an original audio file size to 1/12 (12MB to 1MB) without noticeable loss of audio quality.
+It can reduce an original audio file size to one-twelfth (1/12) (12MB to 1MB) without a noticeable loss of audio quality.

 MP2 vs MPEG-2